bulletmark/wordle-aid/README.md

 3 death [death death] SOLVED
 ```

+But default, unless you have specified a word for a step, wordle-aid
-But default, wordle-aid selects the high-frequency word candidate each
+selects the highest frequency word candidate each solver iteration.
+To
-solver iteration.
-You can instead tell wordle-aid to randomly choose a
+introduce some randomness, you can instead tell wordle-aid to randomly
-candidate from within the top N candidates by including the
+choose a candidate from within the top N candidates by including the
 `-r/--random` option, e.g:

 ```